Best credit cards with car rental insurance: Protect yourself and earn travel rewards at the same time

 The Chase Sapphire Reserve rental-car insurance applies to rentals of 31 consecutive days or less in the U.S. and most foreign countries.
 (Always call the benefits administrator to verify coverage.)
 You’re covered for damage from collision or theft but not damage to other vehicles or property, or for injuries.
 Because the coverage is primary, you won’t have to file a claim with your own insurance company first.

-When you apply and are approved for the Chase Sapphire Reserve, you’ll earn 50,000 Chase Ultimate Rewards points after spending $4,000 on purchases in the first three months from account opening.
+When you apply and are approved for the Chase Sapphire Reserve, you’ll earn 50,000 bonus points after you spend $4,000 in the first three months from account opening.

 With the Chase Sapphire Reserve, you’ll also get: